newrelic/helm-charts/charts/synthetics-job-manager/README.md

 ## Chart Details

-This chart will deploy the New Relic Synthetics Containerized Private Kevin alongside the runtimes that execute synthetics checks.
+This chart will deploy the New Relic Synthetics Containerized Private Job Manager alongside the runtimes that execute synthetics checks.

 ## Configuration